odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 This report contains information on VAT tax and VAT withholding for a given period, this can be monthly or semi-annually.

-You can see the information needed to report, which includes base and tax amounts, which also includes the tax code within the parenthesis in order to report it to the SRI.
+You can see the information needed to report, which includes base and tax amounts, but also includes the tax code within the parenthesis to report it to the SRI.

 .. image:: ecuador/104-form.png
    :align: center
    :alt: Report 104 form for Ecuador.

+.. _ecuador/ats:

 ATS report
 ----------